 - It controls the allocation and use of the computing System’s resources among the various user and tasks.

-- It provides an interface between the computer hardware and the programmer that simplifies and makes it feasible for coding, creation, debugging of application programs.
+- It provides an interface between the computer hardware and the programmer that simplifies and makes it feasible for coding and debugging of application programs.

 The Operating system must support the following tasks.
 The tasks are:

-- Provides the facilities to create, modification of programs and data files using an editor.
+- Provides the facilities to create and modify of programs and data files using an editor.

 - Access to the compiler for translating the user program from high-level language to machine language.

 - Provide a loader program to move the compiled program code to the computer’s memory for execution.

 - Provide routines that handle the details of I/O programming.

 The module that keeps track of the status of devices is called the I/O traffic controller.
 Each I/O device has a device handler that resides in a separate process associated with that device.